 Teams Will Scale Through AI

 Marketing teams will be put under increased pressure to demonstrate marketing value and ROI to executive stakeholders.
-Teams will leverage AI solutions to drive these targets and better allocate funds towards successful campaigns and provide the metrics that demonstrate the value of campaigns.
+Teams will leverage AI solutions to drive these targets and better allocate funds towards successful campaigns and provide the marketing metrics that demonstrate the value of campaigns.

 Marketing Leaders Who Don’t Leverage AI Will Be Replaced By Those Who Do